DOAGenesys/GC_interaction_viewer/README.md

     *   **Conversation List:**  Recent conversations will be grouped by media type.
     *   **Expandable Sections:** Click on "Transcription" and "Summary" headers to expand and load these sections on demand.
     *   **Conversation ID Links:** Click on the conversation IDs to open the interaction in Genesys Cloud Admin UI in a new tab.

-## API Endpoints

-The application utilizes the following backend API endpoints (implemented as serverless functions or similar in a real-world deployment) to interact with Genesys Cloud APIs:

-*   `/api/getConfig.js`: Returns configuration parameters like `clientId` and `redirectUri` from environment variables.
-*   `/api/getConversationDetails.js`: Fetches detailed information about a specific conversation using the Genesys Cloud Conversations API (`getAnalyticsConversationDetails`).
-*   `/api/getExternalContactSessions.js`: Retrieves recent sessions for a given external contact using the Genesys Cloud Journey API (`getExternalcontactsContactJourneySessions`).
-*   `/api/getTranscriptUrl.js`:  Gets a pre-signed S3 URL for the transcript of a specific communication within a conversation using the Genesys Cloud Speech and Text Analytics API (`getSpeechandtextanalyticsConversationCommunicationTranscripturl`).
-*   `/api/getConversationSummary.js`: Retrieves the summary of a conversation using the Genesys Cloud Conversations API (`getConversationSummaries`).